 There are also schools in rehab, depending on the facility.
 In this case, your child will be able to temporarily transfer schools to ensure that their school year is not interrupted.
 Depending on the level of care needed, it may be possible for your child to attend intensive-outpatient rehab after school.

 Nervous about your teen missing school to go to rehab?
-Next Generation Village offers treatment for teens with academic support included in each program so that students can transition back to school once rehab ends.
+Next Generation Village offers teen addiction treatment with academic support included in each program so that students can transition back to school once rehab ends.

 What to Bring to Drug Rehab

-Each treatment facility is likely to have slightly different expectations of what to bring to rehab.
+Each teen rehab treatment facility is likely to have slightly different expectations of what to bring to rehab.
 However, there are some rehab essentials which are needed at most facilities.

 - A week’s worth of clothing that is modest and seasonally appropriate